Wage & employment contract

 Protection against dismissal:

-During the period during which you are on sick leave, your employer is not allowed to dismiss you, but you can also submit your resignation during sick leave.
+During the period in which you are on sick leave, your employer is not allowed to dismiss you.
+However, you can also submit your resignation yourself during a sick leave.

 Both you and the employer have the right to terminate the employment relationship.

-When terminating one's job, certain conditions must be met.
-It is stated in the employment contract if the notice of termination must be in writing.
-If not, a verbal notice of termination is sufficient.
+When terminating the job, certain conditions must be observed.
+It is stated in the employment contract if the termination must be in writing.
+If not, verbal termination is sufficient.

 Period of notice

-If you wish to terminate the employment relationship, you must comply with the notice period agreed in the employment contract.
-If your employment contract or Gesamtarbeitsvertrag (GAV) does not contain a notice period, the following deadlines apply:
+If you want to terminate the employment relationship, you must comply with the notice period agreed in the employment contract.
+If your employment contract or Gesamtarbeitsvertrag (GAV) does not contain a notice period, the following periods apply:

-- during the probationary period on the job: 7 calendar days
+- during the probationary period at work: 7 calendar days

 - in the 1st year of employment: 1 month, termination possible at the end of each month